kamilazdybal/kamilazdybal.github.io/_posts/2025-10-17-inspect-your-DQN-training.md

 In this post, we'll use a simple instance of training a deep Q-learning RL agent ([`DqnAgent`](https://www.tensorflow.org/agents/api_docs/python/tf_agents/agents/DqnAgent) from [TF-Agents](https://www.tensorflow.org/agents)).
-We'll use a simple 6-by-4 grid world environment where the agent (blue) moves towards the target (red) tile, and once it does, it receives a +1 reward.
+We'll use a 6-by-4 grid world environment where the agent (blue) moves towards the target (red) tile, and once it does, it receives a +1 reward.
 Any other transition results in a 0 reward.
 The state is described by the tuple (agent's position, target's position).